uksrc/archive-service/detail.md

 - *resource.roles.view*: If *security.roles.enabled enabled* then these are the *quarkus.oidc.auth-server-url* groups that the user has to be a member of to **view/read** data endpoints.
 - *resource.roles.edit*: If *security.roles.enabled enabled* then these are the *quarkus.oidc.auth-server-url* groups that the user has to be a member of to **view/edit** data endpoints.

+#### Environment variables

+The following env vars are required to allow the IAM process to succeed.

+- *OIDC_SERVER_URL*: The URL of the IAM service
+- *OIDC_CLIENT_ID*: OIDC client ID of your registered client.
+Required for DEV builds.
+- *OIDC_CLIENT_SECRET*: OIDC client secret of your registered client.
+Required for DEV builds.

+- *OIDC_AUTH_CALLBACK*: URI of the service that handles authentication callbacks.